Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/acquisition-units.md

-# Acquisition unit related arrays and objects
+# Acquisition Unit Related Arrays and Objects

 ## **acquisitionUnits** array

-This **acquisitionUnits** array lists the acquisitions units used for the capture of the datasets and there parameters.
+The **acquisitionUnits** array lists the acquisitions units used for the capture of the datasets and their parameters.

 | Property                       | Type    | Unit | Description                                                                                                                                            |
 | :----------------------------- | :------ | :--: | :----------------------------------------------------------------------------------------------------------------------------------------------------- |